PiggyAwesome/useless/README.md

-Yo mamma is so fat people called her a wild hog
+Yo mamma is so fat a truck hit her and she said, Hey who threw that rock?